Therapy for OCD and intrusive thoughts, focusing on how doubt develops and why it feels so convincing.

-Inference-Based CBT, known as I-CBT, is a specialist therapy developed by Dr Frederick Aardema that focuses on how obsessional doubt is created in the mind.
-Where standard CBT works with the thoughts and behaviours that follow a trigger, I-CBT goes further back and looks at how the doubt itself forms in the first place.
-It helps you understand the imaginative process that makes certain "what if" scenarios feel real and convincing, even when there is no evidence to support them.
-Rather than challenging or suppressing intrusive thoughts, I-CBT helps you disengage from the reasoning that gives them their power.
+Inference-Based CBT, often shortened to I-CBT, is a specialist approach developed by Dr Frederik Aardema that focuses on how doubt is created in the mind.
+Rather than starting with the thoughts or behaviours that follow a trigger, it looks at how the doubt itself forms.
+In OCD, the mind can build convincing “what if” scenarios that feel real, even when there is little or no evidence to support them.
+I-CBT helps you notice when this is happening and come back to what is actually present, reducing the pull of the doubt over time.

 I-CBT was developed specifically to treat OCD and has the strongest evidence base in this area.
 It is particularly effective for OCD themes that feel very thought-based, including harm OCD, relationship OCD, moral OCD, sexual intrusive thoughts, and existential or identity-based fears.
 It can also be helpful for health anxiety and other conditions where doubt and uncertainty drive the problem.
 If intrusive thoughts feel convincing in the absence of any real evidence, I-CBT is worth exploring.